 - Remove steak from the refrigerator 20 minutes prior to cooking to allow it to reach room temperature before cooking.

-- Preheat air fryer to 400°F/ 200°C.
+- Preheat air fryer to 400°F / 200°C.

 - Pat steak dry, then brush or spray with a little olive oil.
+Press each side of the steak into the salt/pepper mix.

-- Press each side of the steak into the salt/pepper mix, then place in air fryer basket.
+- Place steak in air fryer basket.
 If you are cooking more than one, make sure they are not touching.

-- If you want to be precise about how well your steak is done, use a meat thermometer to check the internal temperature - it should be 130°F (55°C) for perfect medium-rare steak [Note 2].
+- Air fry at 400°F / 200°C for 7 minutes for medium-rare (12 minutes for well-done).
+If you want to be precise about how well your steak is done, use a meat thermometer to check the internal temperature – it should be 135°F / 57°C for medium-rare steak [Note 2].

 - Remove steak from the air fryer, cover with aluminum foil and leave to rest for 5 minutes before serving.